STRADA NUOVA GENOA (VIA GARIBALDI)

-Climbing up from the port, between Banchi and San Matteo, you will reach Campetto.
+Climbing up from the port, the Old Town is developed in a very small area.
+The history of this charming city today is imprinted on his buildings, square and alleys.
+Between Banchi and San Matteo (go to the history of the dock area), you will reach Campetto.
 Its name is reminiscent of the time when it was a small cultivated garden outside the city walls.
 For a certain period, it was called Campo dei fabbri (“Blacksmith field”, translator’s note) and named after the workers who had a shop in this location.
 This was the centre of the Imperiale family; along with the Gian Giacomo Imperiale palace, which is in direct connection with Piazza S.Lorenzo, Ottavio Imperiale’s palace is also here.
 It is called Palazzo del Melograno – today it hosts a department store – and still preserves a nymphaeum with a statue of Neptune on the ground floor.
 Close to Banchi are two alleys presenting interesting names: Vico delle Mele and Vico dell’amor perfetto (“Apple Alley” and “Perfect Love Alley”, translator’s note).
 The former was inhabited by noble families and its buildings still show the magnificence of that time.
 Their interiors were decorated by the greatest Genoese and foreign artists.
 The facades still present the sign of the locks that were used for tying the horses, which further proves that they were built a long time ago.
 The latter was the home of the Finamore family, who had been listed in the Usodimare hotel starting from the 16th century.
 However, the origin of the peculiar name is unknown even today.
 A popular legend links it to a sad love story, whilst others attribute it to the brothels in the area.

 The very old S.Siro church, at the end of via S.Luca, was Genoa’s first cathedral.
 It was built between the 4th and 5th century and initially dedicated to the Twelve Apostles.
 Research suggests that it was initially located inside the urban area – a cathedral out of the city would not have made any sense – but later on because of depopulation during the Middle Ages it was situated outside the 9th century walls, while S. Lorenzo became the cathedral, in that it was more safely located within the walls.
 It was later dedicated to Genoese Bishop Siro, a saint who is remembered for many miracles, such as chasing the basilisk out of the well.